An Overview of the Profession of Patient Advocacy

 Advocates offer a wide range of services ranging from accompanying patients to their doctors’ appointments, to sitting by the bedside in the hospital, to reviewing and negotiating medical bills – and everything in between.
 Here is a master list of the types of services advocates offer.
 (Note: not all patients’ advocates offer all services.)

 Some advocates focus on one particular disease or approach to care.
-For example, an advocate might work only with cancer patients.
-Another advocate might focus on complementary and alternative treatments.
-Still others have nothing to do with care itself, instead focusing on the billing and claims aspects of a patients’ medical care.
+For example, an advocate might work only with cancer patients or the elderly.
+Another advocate might focus on complementary and alternative treatments, or on end-of-life decision-making.
+Still others have nothing to do with care itself, instead focusing on the billing and claims aspects of a patients’ medical care, or legal filings for disability.

 The overall goal is to provide patients and caregivers with the support and education they need so they can make their own decisions about their next steps.
 Whether that is helping to coordinate their care among several providers, sitting by their bedsides to keep them safe in the hospital, helping them interpret difficult medical information and terminology, or reviewing their medical bills to find errors or duplications – the advocate is the one person who has the background and knowledge needed to make the patient’s journey as smooth as possible.